-The DOE Hydrogen and Fuel Cells Program activities for hydrogen production are focused on early-stage research advancing efficient and cost-effective production of hydrogen from diverse domestic sources, including renewable, fossil, and nuclear energy resources.
+The DOE Hydrogen Program activities for hydrogen production are focused on early-stage research advancing efficient and cost-effective production of hydrogen from diverse domestic sources, including renewable, fossil, and nuclear energy resources.
 Hydrogen production is a critical component of the H2@Scale initiative, which explores the potential for integration of hydrogen into our energy and industrial infrastructure.

 Hydrogen can be produced from diverse domestic feedstocks using a variety of process technologies.
 Hydrogen-containing compounds such as fossil fuels, biomass, or even water can be a source of hydrogen.
 Thermochemical processes are used to produce hydrogen from fossil fuels such as natural gas and coal or from renewable sources such as biomass.
 Electricity generated from sunlight, wind, and nuclear sources can be used to electrolytically produce hydrogen from water.
 Sunlight by itself can also be used to directly produce hydrogen from water using advanced photoelectrochemical, thermochemical, and photobiological processes.